Become more empathetic with AI coaching

 An interesting thing happens in our brains when we do not act in alignment with our beliefs and values: cognitive dissonance.
 It’s a fancy psychological term that equates to us feeling bad.

 It’s hard for us to walk around knowing we did something we believe to be wrong.
 For instance, if I believe I am a person who helps those who are less fortunate, but yesterday, I ignored my friend’s text when she asked for help moving furniture, I’ll go through my day feeling bad about myself.
-It’s hard for me to believe I am a good and honest person if my actions do not reflect that.
+It’s hard for me to believe I am a good and honest person if my actions conflict with that.

-Instead of wallowing in shame over these moments, however, use them as motivation.
+Instead of wallowing in shame over these moments, use them as motivation.
 So the next time, you’ll have positive evidence that you are, in fact, a person who acts according to your beliefs.
-That’ll feel so good!
+That’ll feel so good.

 6. Gratitude journaling

 Gratitude is linked to prosocial behaviors.
-Research published in Social Psychological and Personality Science found that gratitude makes people less likely to try to harm others and more likely to help them.
+Research published in Social Psychological and Personality Science found that gratitude makes people less likely to try to harm others and more likely to help them.11

 One way to cultivate gratitude is through journaling.
 At the end of each day, hop into the free F4S interactive journal to write down one or two things you’re grateful for and how you played a role in those things happening.